PortalTelemedicina/csharp-test/readme.md

 >    * all search criterias can be infinitely combined
 >    * all singular textual search criterias need to support either ascending and descending sorting

->  * `/products` - *GET* - return all inserted products considering the same search requisites from previous task
+>  * `/products` - *GET* - return all products considering the same search requisites from previous task
->  * `/product/` - *POST* - insert a new product to the product table with the following fields: id, name, description, price, creation date
+>  * `/products` - *POST* - insert a new product to the product table with the following fields: id, name, description, price, creation date
->  * `/product/` - *PUT* - update all passed fields in its appropriate record
+>  * `/products/{id}` - *PUT* - update all passed fields in its appropriate record
->  * `/order/` - *POST* - inserts an order receiving an user id and a list of products id with the current price and quantity
+>  * `/orders` - *POST* - inserts an order receiving an user id and a list of products id with the current price and quantity
->  * `/orders/` - *GET* - returns all orders from the database.
+>  * `/orders` - *GET* - returns all orders from the database.
 In here you are free to determine what and how your endpoint should return the data.

 ## Services Requisites